Communication: Human

-Mediums

 Verbal

-Verbal communication is the exchange of messages in linguistic form or by means of language.
-Some of the difficulties in distinguishing verbal from non-verbal communication come from the difficulties in defining what exactly language means.
+Verbal communication is the exchange of messages in linguistic form, i.e., by means of language.
+In colloquial usage, verbal communication is sometimes restricted to oral communication and may exclude writing and sign language.
+However, in academic discourse, the term is usually used in a wider sense, encompassing any form of linguistic communication, whether through speech, writing, or gestures.
+Some of the challenges in distinguishing verbal from non-verbal communication come from the difficulties in defining what exactly language means.
 Language is usually understood as a conventional system of symbols and rules used for communication.
-Such systems are based on a set of simple units of meaning that can be combined with each other to express more complex ideas.
+Such systems are based on a set of simple units of meaning that can be combined to express more complex ideas.
 The rules for combining the units into compound expressions are called grammar.
-This way, words are combined to form sentences.
+Words are combined to form sentences.

 One hallmark of human language, in contrast to animal communication, lies in its complexity and expressive power.
-For example, it can be used to refer not just to concrete objects in the here-and-now but also to spatially and temporally distant objects and to abstract ideas.
+Human language can be used to refer not just to concrete objects in the here-and-now but also to spatially and temporally distant objects and to abstract ideas.
+Humans have a natural tendency to acquire their native language in childhood.
+They are also able to learn other languages later in life as second languages.
+However, this process is less intuitive and often does not result in the same level of linguistic competence.
 The academic discipline studying language is called linguistics.
-Significant subfields include semantics (the study of meaning), morphology (the study of word formation), syntax (the study of sentence structure), pragmatics (the study of language use), and phonetics (the study of basic sounds).
+Its subfields include semantics (the study of meaning), morphology (the study of word formation), syntax (the study of sentence structure), pragmatics (the study of language use), and phonetics (the study of basic sounds).

-A central distinction among languages is between natural and artificial or constructed languages.
+A central contrast among languages is between natural and artificial or constructed languages.
 Natural languages, like English, Spanish, and Japanese, developed naturally and for the most part unplanned in the course of history.
-Artificial languages, like Esperanto, the language of first-order logic, C++, and Quenya, are purposefully designed from the ground up.
+Artificial languages, like Esperanto, Quenya, C++, and the language of first-order logic, are purposefully designed from the ground up.
 Most everyday verbal communication happens using natural languages.
 Central forms of verbal communication are speech and writing together with their counterparts of listening and reading.
 Spoken languages use sounds to produce signs and transmit meaning while for writing, the signs are physically inscribed on a surface.
-Sign languages, like American Sign Language, are another form of verbal communication.
+Sign languages, like American Sign Language and Nicaraguan Sign Language, are another form of verbal communication.
 They rely on visual means, mostly by using gestures with hands and arms, to form sentences and convey meaning.
-In colloquial usage, verbal communication is sometimes restricted to oral communication and may exclude writing and sign languages.
-However, in the academic sense, the term is usually used in a wider sense and encompasses any form of linguistic communication, independent of whether the language is expressed through speech, writing, or gestures.
-Humans have a natural tendency to acquire their native language in childhood.
-They are also able to learn other languages later in life, so-called second languages.
-But this process is less intuitive and often does not result in the same level of linguistic competence.